 O: As far as your work is concerned, which would you say is your favorite design and why?

 BSK: It is simple, universal, it carries positive message.
-It is also a dedicated design to my late father.
+It is also dedicated to my late father.

 BSK: Lately I am staying away from pop culture.
 I think I am not that good with pop culture.
-Two lastest pop culture inspired designs I did:
+Two latest pop culture inspired designs I did: